tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 As for the curvature estimation step, we tested interpolation and fitting methods during the development of an estimate of the curvature of a discrete curve.
 Some computational problems arose during piecewise polynomial fitting for example, due to the general high dimensionality of the problem, and some artifacts with B-splines approach motivated us to pursue alternative, local methods, that culminated in the development of the equivalent circle approach.
 We plan an extension to the algorithm in the future, where the curvature will be allowed to vary along the time, and for that k-curves seems ideal, because of its guarantee of maximum curvature at the control points.

+We indicated in the revised version that k-curves might be an interesting option, depending on the requisites for the extracted envelope.